 The first appearance hearing is not a preliminary hearing or trial on the merits of the charges.
 The judge will not consider dismissal of any of the charges at this hearing.
 The defendant will not be asked any questions about the facts of the case.

 All court hearings are open to the public except in extraordinary circumstances.
 Misdemeanor first appearance hearings are held once each day in a small courtroom in the DeKalb County Jail.
 The public may view misdemeanor first appearance hearing held in the jail from the Criminal Division by video conference.
-In most misdemeanor cases a bond is preset based upon a bond schedule authorized by the Chief Magistrate Judge.
+In some misdemeanor cases a bond is preset based upon a bond schedule authorized by the Chief Magistrate Judge.
 Persons charged with crimes of domestic violence are required to appear before a judge.

 Please use the buttons below to select the appropriate case type.